-Road to Pyeongchang: Canada surging on World Cup circuit
+Road to Pyeongchang: Canada slips to 3rd in World Cup circuit

 The PyeongChang Olympics are fast approaching and winter athletes from around the globe are competing in the all-important World Cup circuit.